lukemunsch/anime-character-base/README.md

 I would like to thank the dedicated team of tutors at Code Institute for helping me to overcome certain issues with the project regarding a number of different problems that arose.
 My mentor Chris Quinn was amazing at helping me to understand the project and guide me to create the best possible project.
-The slack community helped me with user stories and quick fixes that allowed me to progress with my project when I became stumped.
+The Slack community helped me with user stories and quick fixes that allowed me to progress with my project when I became stumped.